jcc/blog-manual/en/installation.md

 cp .env.example .env
 ```

-You can run the `blog:install` command when you set up:
+Afterward, run the `blog:install` artisan command:

 ```shell
 php artisan blog:install
 ```

-> You must configurate your web server's document / web root to be the `public` directory.
+> You must configure your web server's document/web root to be the `public` directory.
 >
-> The `index.php` in this directory serves as the front controller for all HTTP requests entering your application.
+> The `index.php` in this directory serves as the entry point for all HTTP page requests in your application.
 >
-> Of course, you can learn more about `Laravel` in the [Laravel Document](https://laravel.com/docs/5.4)
+> Of course, you can learn more about `Laravel` in the [Laravel Docs](https://laravel.com/docs/5.5)